nus-cs2113-AY2122S1/ip/docs/README.md

 Enter command:
 ```

 Congrats!
-You are now ready to use Hal2113!
+You are now ready to use Hal 2113!
 Enjoy!\
 Refer to the features below to explore what you can do in detail
-## Features
+## Features summary

 Feature | Description
 --- | ---